ugis22/neuralnetwork/README.md

 ## What does this repository contain?

-In this repository, there are two jupyter notebooks explained below:
+In this repository, there is a jupyter notebook explained below:

 * `Simple neural network.ipynb` explained how to create a simple neural network using a made-up input, a two layers containing sigmoid neurons and synapsis matrix, calculating the error to update weights.

-* `Neural network.ipynb`